8 Reasons Kolkata Deserves Way More Than a Two-Day Stopover

 1. The Street Food Destroys Every Other Indian City's Offerings (Yes, Including Delhi)

 Kolkata's kathi rolls at Nizam's on Hogg Street — INR 80-150 for an egg-chicken roll wrapped in roomali roti — are the original.
-Every "Kolkata roll" you've eaten elsewhere is a copy.
+Every "Kolkata roll" served elsewhere is a copy.
 The green chutney, the onions, the squeeze of lime — Nizam's has been perfecting this since the 1930s.

 Phuchka.
 Not pani puri.
 Not golgappa.
 Phuchka.
-The shells are crispier, the tamarind water tangier, the potato filling has black salt that adds a sulfuric punch missing from northern versions.
+The shells are crispier, the tamarind water tangier, the potato filling carries a black salt that adds a sulfuric punch the northern versions never manage.
 INR 30 for six at almost any street corner.
-The vendor near Vivekananda Park on Southern Avenue is legendary.
+The vendor near Vivekananda Park on Southern Avenue is legendary for a reason.

 Mochar chop (banana flower croquettes), telebhaja (Bengali fried snacks), ghugni chaat (chickpea curry topped with coconut and chili).
 These exist nowhere else in India.
 And they cost INR 20-50 each.

 Kolkata is also India's cheapest metro for restaurant food.
-A full Bengali thali at 6 Ballygunge Place costs INR 450-600.
-An equivalent quality thali in Mumbai or Delhi would be INR 800-1,200.
+A full Bengali thali at 6 Ballygunge Place runs INR 450-600.
+An equivalent-quality thali in Mumbai or Delhi would set you back INR 800-1,200.

 2. The Only Tram Network in India

 Kolkata has operated electric trams since 1902.
-The network is shrinking — the government keeps talking about retirement — but routes 5 and 25 still run through the old city.
+The network is shrinking — the government keeps floating retirement — but routes 5 and 25 still run through the old city.

 INR 10-20 per ride.
 No schedule — you show up and wait.
 The trams are creaky, slow, and utterly charming.
 They weave through traffic that has evolved around them for 120 years.
-Riding a Kolkata tram is time travel.
-The city moves at 50 km/h around you while you trundle at 15.
+Riding a Kolkata tram is time travel: the city moves at 50 km/h around you while you trundle along at 15.

 Do this before it's gone.